avocado-framework/avocado/docs/source/guides/user/chapters/concepts.rst

 section of this document.

-.. note:: Mapping the Test References to tests can be affected by command-line switches like `--external-runner`, which completelly changes the meaning of the given strings.
+.. note:: Mapping the Test References to tests can be affected by command-line switches like ``--external-runner``, which completely changes the meaning of the given strings.

 Conventions
 ~~~~~~~~~~~